aosabook/500lines/dagoba/dagoba.markdown

 }
 ```

 We preface the name with a faux namespace to avoid polluting the `localStorage` properties of the domain, as it can get quite crowded in there.
-There's also usually a low storage limit, so for larger graphs we'd probably want to use a BLOB of some sort.
+There's also usually a low storage limit, so for larger graphs we'd probably want to use a Blob of some sort.

 There are also potential issues if multiple browser windows from the same domain are persisting and depersisting simultaneously.
 The `localStorage` space is shared between those windows, and they're potentially on different event loops, so there's the possibility of one carelessly overwriting the work of another.
 The spec says there should be a mutex required for read/write access to `localStorage`, but it's inconsistently implemented between different browsers, and even with it a simple implementation like ours could still encounter issues.